loilo/windows-titlebar-color/README.md

 #### `winColor.isSupported`
 Returns a boolean indicating if the running OS is generally supported to read colors from.
 Does not check for other limitations like those stated above.

+#### `winColor.isDetectable`
+Returns a boolean indicating if the running OS is supported and if a color is detectable for the title bar.
+(In other words: additionally checks if Aero is active in case the OS is Windows 7.)

 #### `winColor.reload()`
 Freshly loads the colors from the Registry.
 This is also done on initiation so typically you won't ever need to call this.